Calls

 Expected Outcome:

 This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination “Tackling diseases and reducing disease burden”.
-To that end, proposals under this topic should aim to deliver results that are directed, tailored towards and contributing to all the following expected outcomes:
+To that end, proposals under this topic should aim to deliver results that are directed at, tailored towards and contributing to all the following expected outcomes:

 Links :